Chanel (Tyla song): Controversy

-American rapper Yung Miami, formerly of City Girls, took to Twitter to accuse Tyla of stealing her song.
-"This girl really ran off with my song, and I don't know how to feel about it.
-Mind you, I played this song for her," she wrote on Twitter, accompanied by thinking emojis, before adding, "Like… bitch, I'm confused!"
-When a fan commented that Yung Miami had delayed releasing her own version of the song, she shot back, "Don't matter it's my mf song!!!"
+After the song's release, American rapper Yung Miami, formerly of City Girls, took to X (formerly Twitter) to accuse Tyla of stealing her song.
+She stated: "This girl really ran off with my song, and I don't know how to feel about it.
+Mind you, I played this song for her", accompanied by thinking emojis, before adding, "I'm confused!".
+Fans commented that Yung Miami had delayed releasing her own version of the song, to which she responded, "Don't matter it's my mf song!!!"
 She also mentioned that she had played the track for Tyla.
+Tyla did not respond to the claims through a public response on social media or through her representatives.

+Composition

+"Chanel" is an upbeat Afrobeats song, with elements of Amapiano and pop.
+In an interview with Vogue, Tyla described the song lyrically as "not only about spoiling me; it’s about being treated like luxury [and] being the gift".
+Chris DeVille from Stereogum described "Chanel" as having a "hypnotic hook" and a "skittering beat", with the track having "contagious energy".